cablelabs/lpwanserver-web-client/TESTING.md

 ## Running the E2E Tests

-The script `bin/e2e.js` orchestrates the building and the running of E2E tests.
+First build the docker images for the ui-server and the test-runner by running `npm run package`.
+The script `bin/e2e.js` orchestrates the running of E2E tests.
 The exit code of the process running `e2e.js` can be considered the exit code of the tests.
 The script uses docker-compose to spin up all the containers, the tests being some of them, and run them.
 When a test container exits, docker logs the